On this page you find information about the Venue of the Conference, Traveling to Bamberg, Accommodation, and the city and the University of Bamberg.

 KI2020 will take place at University of Bamberg in the building of the Faculty of Information Systems and Applied Computer Sciences (WIAI).
 The so called ERBA building (named after the industrial monument of a textile weaving company) is located at "An der Weberei 5, 96047 Bamberg".
 It can be reached by public transportation with bus "906" from ZOB (Zentraler Omnibus Bahnhof).

-Bamberg is a stop of the InterCity-Line Berlin-Munich.
+Bamberg is a stop on the high-speed train line Berlin-Munich.
 Usually trains leave every hour from and to big German cities during the day.
-Connections to the IC- / ICE-Lines from and to Stuttgart, Frankfurt or Hamburg are in Würzburg or Nürnberg.

-Some approximate travel times between Bamberg and German cities:
+Some approximate travel times between Bamberg and major German cities:

 To plan your travel by train please visit the website of Deutsche Bahn.

 The nearest international airport is Airport Nürnberg.
 From there you can get to Nürnberg Main Station in 12 Minutes via subway-line U2 where you can take the train to Bamberg.

 For international travellers Frankfurt Airport or Flughafen München might provide better connections.
 From Frankfurt Airport you can get directly to Würzburg via InterCity-Trains and form there on to Bamberg.
 From Flughafen München you take the S-Bahn to Munich Main Station and from there you travel via InterCity-Trains to Bamberg.

 Bamberg is situated at the crossing of freeways A70 and A73.
 Detailed route plans are available via Google Maps and other online services.

 Please note that most parking lots in Bamberg's city and around the conference location are for short term parking or residents only.
 Thus we must discourage traveling within and also to Bamberg by car.